-Project Esther works to offer support services to those who have experienced sexual abuse or exploitation, especially young mothers.
+Project Esther works to offer support services to young mothers and those who have experienced sexual abuse or exploitation.
 The project aims to biblically equip young women to develop self-esteem, confidence, and the capacity to build their lives on positive values while overcoming past experiences.

 Project Esther aims to offer various channels of support to such women to assist them in navigating challenges and achieving a better future for themselves and their children.